-- The prescribing physician is a neurologist or a provider who specializes in the treatment of Duchenne muscular dystrophy AND - 3.
-Documentation of one (1) of the following: - Patient continues to utilize corticosteroids in combination with Exondys 51 - b.
-Patient has a contraindication to corticosteroids
+2. The prescribing physician is a neurologist or a provider who specializes in the treatment of Duchenne muscular dystrophy

+- 3. Documentation of one (1) of the following: - a.
+Member continues to utilize corticosteroids in combination with Exondys 51 - b.
+Member has a contraindication to corticosteroids

-4. Documentation that based on the prescriber's assessment, the Member continues to benefit from Exondys 51, documented by a standardized assessment of motor function or respiratory function
+4. Documentation that based on the prescriber's assessment, the Member continues to benefit from Exondys51, documented by a standardized assessment of motor function or respiratory function

-3. Exondys 51 will be not used concomitantly with any other disease-modifying therapies for Duchenne muscular dystrophy
+5. Exondys 51 will not be used concomitantly with any other disease-modifying therapies for Duchenne muscular dystrophy